Colchester Institute Skip To Main Content

 In line with the College’s Strategic goals, the College will consider a subcontractor arrangement where another organisation can provide:

-• Training linked to specific employer demand – primarily throughout the Essex, Suffolk and Norfolk regions
+• Training linked to specific employer demand – primarily throughout the Essex, Suffolk and Norfolk regions.

-• A niche service, emerging market or expertise working with a specific learner group
+• A niche service, emerging market or expertise working with a specific learner group.

 • Specialist resources or expertise, not available at the college

-• Opportunities to expand the College’s offer into new markets
+• Opportunities to expand the College’s offer into new markets.

-• A flexible learning model for those who are unable or unwilling to attend College
+• A flexible learning model for those who are unable or unwilling to attend College campuses.

 In order to determine suitability for a subcontractor arrangement, due diligence processes will be carried out by the College.
-Colchester Institute will only subcontract up to £30,000 worth of funding if the training provider is not approved on the Apprenticeship Provider Assessment Register (APAR).
+Colchester Institute will only subcontract up to £100,000 worth of funding if the training provider is not approved on the Apprenticeship Provider Assessment Register (APAR).
 These processes include a pre-contract questionnaire to ensure that the organisation can demonstrate its suitability to act as a subcontractor, followed by an in-person pre-contract compliance audit focused on quality assurance.
 Once an organisation has been approved, an annual compliance audit will be carried out, along with regular review meetings.

 Localisation

-The College is actively engaged in responding to the emerging priorities of the Essex, Southend-on-Sea and Thurrock Area Local Skills Plan, last published in March 2024.
-This document can be found here
+The College is actively engaged in responding to the emerging priorities of the Essex, Southend-on-Sea and Thurrock Area Local Skills Plan, last published in March 2025.
+This document can be found LSIP | Essex Chambers of Commerce.

-4. Subcontractor Policy
+Subcontractor Policy

 The College has robust partnership management processes in place to ensure that its processes meet the new Subcontracting Standard (introduced in August 2022).
 As part of the new Standard an external audit is required every 3 years to check that all elements of the Subcontracting Standard have been met.
-The Audit Report, along with the completed ESFA Subcontracting Self-Assessment document, is submitted to the ESFA by 31st July in the year in which the renewal is due.
+The Audit Report, along with the completed DfE Subcontracting Self-Assessment document, is submitted to the DfE by 31st July in the year in which the renewal is due.
 If approved Colchester Institute receives an assurance certificate from the external auditors that will cover the 3-year period.
 Colchester Institute will each year carry out an internal audit against the subcontracting standard and implement actions based on findings.
 Colchester Institutes next external audit is due in May 2026.

 Colchester Institute works with a minimal number of subcontractors to deliver high quality training and education against its key priorities.
 The following outlines the process followed:

-• All subcontractors delivering greater than £30,000 of apprenticeship provision must be on the Apprenticeship Provider Assessment Register (APAR) as a main or supporting provider to access apprenticeship funding.
+• All subcontractors delivering greater than £100,000 of apprenticeship provision must be on the Apprenticeship Provider Assessment Register (APAR) as a main or supporting provider to access apprenticeship funding.

 • All subcontractors will be expected to complete a tender application annually prior to a contract being awarded.